RedRyan111/GLOM/README.md

 ## If I had more compute
 My 2080Ti runs into memory errors running this if the batch size is above around 30, so here are my implementatin ideas if I had more compute.
 1) Increase batch_size.
 This probably wont affect the training, but it would make testing the accuracy faster.
-2) Saving states throughout the steps taken and adding them together.
+2) Saving more states throughout the steps taken and adding them together.
 This would allow for gradients to get passed back to the original state similar to how RESNET can train very large model since the gradients can get passed backwards easier.
+This has been implemented to a smaller degree already and showed massive accuracy improvements.
 3) Perform some kind of evolutionary parameter search by mutating the model parameters while also using backprop.
 This has been shown to improve the accuracy of image classifiers and other models.
 But this would take a ton of compute.

 ## Yannic Kilcher's Attention